wangjw14/Summary-notes/CS224N_winter_2019/Lecture 8 Machine Translation, Sequence-to-sequence and Attention.md

 - Seq2seq model is an example of a **Conditional Language Model**

-  - Language Model because the decoder is predicting the next word of the target sentence y
+  - Language Model because the decoder is predicting the next word of the target sentence $y$

-  - Conditional because its predictions are also conditioned on the source sentence x
+  - Conditional because its predictions are also conditioned on the source sentence $x$
     $$
     P(y|x) = P(y_1|x)P(y_2|y_1,x)P(y_3|y_1,y_2,x)...P(y_T|y_1,...,y_{T-1},x)
     $$